Solar power in India: Installations by region

-Installed capacity: national and state-wise
+Summary

 Andhra Pradesh

-Installed photo-voltaic capacity in Andhra Pradesh was 4257 MW as of 30 September 2022.
-The state is planning to add 10,050 MW solar power capacity to provide power supply to farming sector during the day time.
+The installed photovoltaic capacity in Andhra Pradesh was 4257 MW as of 30 September 2022.
+The state is planning to add 10,050 MW solar power capacity to provide power supply to the farming sector during the day time.
 The state has also offered five Ultra Mega Solar Power Projects with a total capacity of 12,200 MW to developers under renewable power export policy outside the state.
 Andhra Pradesh is endowed with abundant pumped hydroelectric energy storage to make available solar power in to round the clock power supply for meeting its ultimate energy needs.
 The state is planning to construct 33,000 MW pumped storage projects to mitigate the intermittency associated with renewable energy.

 In 2015, NTPC agreed with APTransCo to install the 250-MW NP Kunta Ultra Mega Solar Power Project near Kadiri in Anantapur district.
 In October 2017, 1000 MW was commissioned at Kurnool Ultra Mega Solar Park which has become the world's largest solar power plant at that time.
 In August 2018, Greater Visakhapatnam commissioned a 2 MW Mudasarlova Reservoir grid-connected floating solar project which is the largest operational floating solar PV project in India.
 NTPC Simhadri has awarded BHEL to install a 25 MW floating solar PV plant on its water supply reservoir.
 APGENCO commissioned 400 MW Ananthapuram – II solar park located at Talaricheruvu village near Tadipatri.

 Delhi

-Delhi being the Capital and a city state in India, has limitation in installing ground based solar power plants.
-However it is leading in rooftop solar PV installations by adopting fully flexible net metering system.
-The installed solar power capacity is 211 MW as on 30 June 2022.
-Delhi government has announced that the Rajghat thermal power plant will be officially shut at the 45 acre plant site and turned into a 5 MW solar power PV plant.
+Delhi, the capital and a city state in India, has limitation in installing ground based solar power plants.
+However, it is leading in rooftop solar powered plants installations by adopting a fully flexible net metering system.
+The installed solar power capacity was 211 MW as on 30 June 2022.
+The Delhi government announced that the Rajghat thermal power plant will be officially shut at the 45 acre plant site and turned into a 5 MW solar power PV plant.